MelindaCardenas/At-Home-Together/README.md

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# AtHomeTogether

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+AtHomeTogether is a website to find video group calls to fit your needs-- whether it be a group study session, yoga lessons, or a video call party -- you can use the search engine on AtHomeTogether to find the right community for you.
+Have access to video calls 24/7 and meet new friends who share similar interests.

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, List of All Groups, and List of Groups a User is Following

+* users can start a group and add it to the general list of groups (array)
-* users can have multiple lists (via references)
+* users will have a list of groups they're following (array)
-* each list can have multiple items (by embedding)

 (___TODO__: sample documents_)